rwholey-eb/posts/content/Building-a-Hacker-News-PWA-with-Reason-React.md

     </div>;
 ```

-In Reason React, things are a bit more explicit than normal Javascript React.
-Reason's JSX doesn't support using text directly between JSX tags, instead we use a string and pass it to a function to turn it into a React element (aptly named `ReactRe.stringToElement`).
+In Reason React, some things are a bit more explicit than normal Javascript React.
+Reason's JSX doesn't support displaying text by simply putting it directly between JSX tags, instead we use a function called `ReactRe.stringToElement` and pass it a string of the text we want to display: `"Reason React Hacker News"`.
 In Reason strings are always double quoted.
 Finally, we wrap it in parens so that Reason knows that `"Reason React Hacker News"` is an argument to `ReactRe.stringToElement`, but the following `</h1>` is not.

 You can think of the above code as being equivalent to this Javascript JSX: